 You can email me here...
 Questions I am going to ask you will range from what country or countries you are interested in, to what wildlife you are wanting to see or photograph.
 For some suggestions, see my private photo safari page.
 I insist on only offering my clients the best wildlife experience and as such, the time of year that you travel will be very important in trying to assess where we should go.
 Please therefore let me know what time of year you prefer to travel.
 When you email me also kindly give me an outline of your expectations in terms of the accommodation, wildlife and photography.
 The more you tell me about your expectations the better I can tailor a safari that will exceed these expectations.
 I will then use my knowledge of both the continent, its camps/lodges and wildlife to make recommendations.
 Another vital bit of information that I will need to know is if you are traveling on your own or with a partner or in a group?
 This affects charter flight costs as well as the cost of securing an exclusive safari truck.
 Once we agree on a basic outline you will receive a fully customized itinerary and this is all done without you needing to commit in any way.
 Only when you are entirely satisfied that we have the right product for you, will the booking process begin.

 Ok, what does a private safari cost?

 My private safaris cost upwards of $25 000 for a single photographer.
-If you trying to keep the cost below $15 000 then join me on one of my advertised set departures which are exclusive African safaris in their own right.
+On average they cost around $50 000 per person for a 3 week safari.
+Of course the cost will vary greatly, depending on the choice of camps and the duration of the safari.
+We always send an obligation free quotation and itinerary so don't be shy to get in touch.
+If you trying to keep the cost below $20 000 then join me on one of my advertised set departures which are exclusive African safaris in their own right.

 I see you advertise a photo safari and a workshop.
 What is the difference between a safari and a workshop?